 Our business is dependent on the state of the commercial vehicle market in China.
 According to CAAM, the sales of commercial vehicles have experienced fluctuations over the years primarily as a result of government incentives and subsidies introduced from time to time as well as the replacement cycle of commercial vehicles.
 In 2014, commercial vehicle sales were 2.9 million units, representing a decline of 10.8% compared with 2013 mainly due to a 13.0% decline in the truck segment.
 This was primarily due to the strict enforcement of the National IV emission standards from January 1, 2015.
 In 2015, the commercial vehicle market in China softened further and sales of commercial vehicles declined by 11.9% compared to 2014 to 2.5 million units.
-The Chinese government introduced generous incentives to encourage purchases of electric - powered vehicles to curb air pollution in the major cities resulting in sales increasing by approximately 400% in 2015 to 86,813 units from 17,465 units in 2014.
-There was a corresponding decrease in sales of fuel-powered vehicles which affected sales of our diesel and natural gas engines.
-For more details, see "Item 5.
+In 2016, commercial vehicle sales (excluding gasoline powered and electric powered vehicles) were 2.7 million units, an increase of 8.3% compared with 2015, primarily due to an increase of 11.6% in the truck market as stricter enforcement of anti-overloading regulations resulted in higher sales, which was partially offset by a 9.9% decline in sales in the bus segment compared with 2015.
+The bus segment declined in every size category, led by a 20.1% decrease in heavy-duty bus sales.
+The Chinese government introduced generous incentives to encourage purchases of electric-powered vehicles to curb air pollution in the major cities, resulting in increased sales of electric-powered commercial vehicle and a corresponding decrease in sales of fuel-powered vehicles, particularly in the heavy-duty bus segment.
+For more details, see "- Increasing demand for electric vehicles may lead to decreases in demand for our engines affecting our market share and profitability" and "Item 5.
 Operating and Financial Review and Prospects - Overview."